 Section 13(6) of the Children and Families Act 2014 provides that in children proceedings, the court may give permission for expert evidence only if it is necessary to assist the court to resolve the proceedings.
 The word 'necessary' is deliberately stronger than 'desirable' or 'helpful'.
 The court in Re H-L (Expert Evidence: Behavioural Genetics) [2021] EWCA Civ 1913 confirmed that the necessity test requires the court to ask whether the proceedings can be resolved without the expert evidence — if they can, permission will be refused.

 In practice, the court will grant permission where the issue is genuinely complex and outside the knowledge of a lay tribunal.
 Parenting capacity assessments, psychiatric assessments for fitness to care, psychological assessments in cases involving domestic abuse or coercive control, and hair strand drug and alcohol testing are all types of expert evidence that routinely satisfy the necessity test.
-The court will refuse permission where the issue can be resolved on the factual evidence alone, or where the expert evidence would duplicate evidence already available from a treating clinician.

 Practical Tip: Apply for Permission Early